 Her thesis investigates the way the internet and social media have assisted in constructing Maori cultural identity and how they have facilitated whanaungatanga (relationship building) in strengthening ties with the family, iwi and marae.

-The effects of the transition of Maori culture online have been both positive and negative, the Massey University student has discovered.
+[sws_pullquote_right] The effects of the transition of Maori culture online have been both positive and negative, the Massey University student has discovered.
+Education and access to Maori culture has been welcomed, but the online adaptation of traditions and culture has been less smooth. [/sws_pullquote_right] The effects of the transition of Maori culture online have been both positive and negative, the Massey University student has discovered.
 Education and access to Maori culture has been welcomed, but the online adaptation of traditions and culture has been less smooth.

 Photos of dead bodies have been published online for the benefit of those who can’t attend a funeral.
 This was considered a breach of tapu.